Brain Networks and Learning

 Research Interests

-- Multimodal brain imaging and neurophysiology (MEG, intracranial EEG, LFP and fMRI)
+• Multimodal and multiscale brain imaging and neurophysiology (MUA, intracranial EEG, LFP, MEG and fMRI)

-- Computational models of human learning (Bayesian inference and reinforcement learning)
+• Computational models of human learning (reinforcement learning and Bayesian learning models)

 Publications